-3.17 (1) (a) Application for permission to use attached goods in terms of section 55(3) of the Customs Duty Act or to perform a restricted action referred to in section 51(5)(a) or (6) or 55(5) in relation to attached goods, must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-(b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to the Customs Office serving the area where the attached goods are located.
+- 3.17 (1) (a) Application for permission to use attached goods in terms of section 55(3) of the Customs Duty Act or to perform a restricted action referred to in section 51(5)(a) or (6) or 55(5) in relation to attached goods, must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules. - (b) If an application referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format, the application must be submitted to the Customs Office serving the area where the attached goods are located that issued the written notice of attachment in respect of the relevant goods.

-(2) An application referred to in subrule (1) must reflect the following information:

-- (a) The name and customs code of the applicant or, if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;14 - the customs code or physical address of the current location of the attached goods; - (d) the reference number of the notice of attachment, if available; - (e) a description of the goods in respect of which the permission is required; - (f) the proposed action to be performed in relation to those goods; - (g) a motivation for the application which may be submitted in a separate supporting document subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules; and
+- (2) An application referred to in subrule (1) must reflect the following information: - (a) The name and customs code of the applicant or, if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative 17 on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules; 18 - (c) the customs code or physical address of the current location of the attached goods; - (d) the reference number of the notice of attachment, if available; - (e) a description of the goods in respect of which the permission is required; - (f) the proposed action to be performed in relation to those goods; - (g) a motivation for the application which may be submitted set out in a separate supporting document submitted to the customs authority on request, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules; and - (h) the period for which the goods are to be used or the date on which the proposed action is intended to take place.